-Our Horizons Atlanta sites are structured, tuition-free summer learning and healthy youth development programs that offer students:
+Our Horizons Atlanta sites are structured, tuition-free summer learning and healthy youth development programs that offer scholars:

 - A minimum of six hours of daily program offerings.
 Our programs typically operate on an 8:00am-3:00pm schedule, and some sites provide aftercare programs as well.

 - A minimum of 28 days of programming across six weeks during the summer break from public school.
 Our program dates vary by site, but generally begin the first week of June and conclude mid-to-late July.